-Anyways.
-I’ve been using intermittent fasting now as a lifestyle for over a year, and I’ve never been leaner and stronger.
+I’ve been using intermittent fasting now as a lifestyle for over a year, and I’ve never been lean and strong.
 It also helps me to focus while working.
 In fact, I’m fasting right now and enjoying a black coffee as I write this.

-However, intermittent fasting, as the research is finding, is no magic pill.
-It works well for specific circumstances.
-And it seems like it doesn’t work for every personality type as it can make you more irritable.
-Everyone has a different level of stress in their lives and their own ways of handling it.
+However, intermittent fasting, as the research is finding, is no magic pill for fat-burning.
+It works well for specific circumstances—likely sedentary desk-workers.
+And it seems like it doesn’t work for every personality type as it can make some people more irritable.

-We’re going to take a look at how intermittent fasting works, how it could help you achieve your goals, and when you wouldn’t want to use this technique.
+We’re going to take a look at how intermittent fasting works, how it could help you achieve your goals, and when you would (and wouldn’t) want to use this technique.

 What does intermittent fasting mean?